UK's "Secret Cinema" takes shadowy screenings to Afghanistan

 "The idea is that anyone, anywhere should have access to film ...
 I'm very passionate about the idea that culture should be made available to people."

-"Kabul is starving, it's thirsty for more cultural activities," said Beard, who organized Thursday's screening.
+"Kabul is starving, it's thirsty for more cultural activities," said Beard, who organised Thursday's screening.

 The select group of Western and Afghan film fans who gathered after sundown had been given clues about the film via Facebook, but the exact location of the screening was only revealed shortly before the screening began.